Date Established: June 9, 2017

 While the first chapter for Wendy is marked with athletic and academic accomplishments and a passion for sports, it was music and travel that inspired Wendy through her adult years.
 A countless number of people can claim they “met Wendy on the dance floor,” from spots all around the world.
 In the past twenty years, Wendy has visited 43 countries and many more dance floors, and has not only maintained but nurtured friendships from every single stop.
 Her passions never waned through the years of battling her disease, and she lived the mantra borrowed from Helen Keller: “Life is a daring adventure, or nothing.”
 She lived every day with vigor, purpose, honesty and full transparency.

-In remembrance of Wendy’s athletic and academic accomplishments and in celebration of her adventurous spirit and passion for learning, family and friends have established the Wendy Herm “Woman Warrior” Scholarship for a female Minisink graduate starting with the class of 2018.
+In remembrance of Wendy’s athletic and academic accomplishments and in celebration of her adventurous spirit and passion for learning, family and friends have established the Wendy Herm “Woman Warrior” Scholarship for a female Minisink graduate.